subagent-tool

 Section titled “Foreground vs background agents”Subagents run in two modes:

 - Foreground, the parent agent blocks waiting for the result.
-Used in single mode and chain mode where the output feeds back into the next step.
+Used in single mode and centipede mode where the output feeds back into the next step.

 - Background, the agent runs independently.
 Used when the